What Are The 4 Ds of Medical Negligence?

 Medical negligence is a serious tort, but a complex one to prove.
-It can refer to medication mistakes, surgical slip-ups, misdiagnoses and other types of preventable errors in a health care setting that ultimately harm or kill a patient.
+It can refer to medication mistakes, surgical slip-ups, misdiagnoses, and other types of preventable errors in a health care setting that ultimately harm or kill a patient.
+To prove it, you need the four Ds of medical negligence.

 Proving Medical Negligence